 The realistic minimum: 2–3 strong projects per service or specialty.

-Six to nine well-documented projects beat fifty incomplete listings every time.
+Six to nine well-documented projects are more effective than fifty incomplete listings every time.

 Each project should include: